University of Pennsylvania Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At UPenn, approximately 13% of students took out student loans averaging $7,842 a year.
 That adds up to $31,368 over four years for those students.

 The student loan default rate at UPenn is 1.4%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do UPenn Graduates Make?students who graduate with a bachelor's degree from UPenn make about $85,900 a year during their first few years of employment after graduation.
+How Much Money Do UPenn Graduates Make?students who graduate from UPenn with a bachelor's degree go on to jobs where they make an average salary of $85,900 in their early years.
 That's great news for UPenn students since it is 116% more than the average college graduate's salary of $39,802 per year.

 Location of University of Pennsylvania